o-ran-sc/nonrtric/test/auto-test/README.md

 The test scripts produce quite a number of logs; all container logs, a log of all http/htps calls from the test scripts including the payload, some configuration created during test and also a test case log (same as what is printed on the screen during execution).
 All these logs are stored in `logs/FTCXXX/`.
 So each test script is using its own log directory.

 To test all components on a very basic level, run the demo test script(s) for the desired release.
-Note that oran tests only include components from oran.
+Note that oran tests only include components from oran (exception is the onap sdnc).
 Note that onap test uses components from onap combined with released oran components available at that onap release (e.g. Honolulu contains onap images from honolulu and oran images from cherry)